MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/python-libraries-interpreter.md

    pip install azureml-model-management
    ```

-## Example code to test the install
+## Example to test the install

 Test your install and packages using this example code.

-In this example, you can use some functions from the [microsoftml python package](../python-reference/microsoftml/microsoftml-package.md) to ????
+In this example, you can use some functions from the [microsoftml python package](../python-reference/microsoftml/microsoftml-package.md) for logistic regression.

 ### Example
 1. Let's build some fake data.
 We just need to make our data to start out.
-Let's create 1 label and 2000 random features.
+Let's create one label and 2000 random features.

    ```Python
    from numpy.random import randn